 Gabriel de la Mora cleverly reconfigures collections of found objects [...] into pristine minimal installations that uncannily give form to experiences, processes, and forces that are otherwise nearly invisible.

-Born in 1968 in Mexico City, Mexico
+Born in Mexico City, Mexico

 Lives and works in Mexico City, Mexico